dstore-dbap/LumberMill/README.md

 * UrlParser, parse the query string from an url.
 * XPathParser, parse an XML document via an xpath expression.
 * SyslogPrivalParser, parse the syslog prival value (RFC5424).
+* LineParser, split lines at a seperator and emit each line as new event.

 #### Field modifiers